 The upholstery tacks scratch the metal easily so be careful.

 I have no idea what they call [easyazon_link identifier=”B074DSNTXW” locale=”US”]those things[/easyazon_link].
 I found them at the hardware store and knew they would be perfect.
 My guess is they hold pipes somehow.They come in various sizes.

 I got 2 small ones for my small curling iron and straightener and 2 large ones for my large curling iron and blow dryer.
 These need to be screwed in with nice sturdy screws (that they come with) so that they can attach into the wood behind the metal.

 Keep going up your board until you have this!

-After screwing in the holder check the placement of your tool before moving on to the next to be sure you have enough space between.
+Note: After I put in each holder I double checked the placement of the hair tool before moving on to the next.

 I have a surge protector just under the vanity this is over to have them all plugged into at once.

 I can just turn it on and leave it in the holder.